 SmartDraw is an easy-to-use drawing program that can be used to create comprehensive value stream maps.
 They also offer helpful templates and pre-made diagrams to help your team flow through the value stream map process, providing helpful tips and information if you get stuck.

 If you’re looking to improve your team’s processes for greater efficiency and increased sales, going through a value stream mapping exercise is an effective way to do so.
-Check out this post to learn more about your company’s value proposition.
+That way, you can pinpoint areas of improvement in your overarching functions and ensure that your department is as efficient and profitable as it can be.